 On May 1, 1998, the Brown School at Washington University in St. Louis officially dedicated Alvin Goldfarb Hall, a multipurpose structure located south of Brown Hall, which doubled the space available to the Brown School.
 Together with Brown Hall, Goldfarb Hall allowed the school to house all its programs, faculty and staff in these twin facilities.

-The building is named in honor of a $3 million gift to the university by Alvin Goldfarb.
+The building is named in honor of a generous gift to the university by Alvin Goldfarb.

 Mr. Goldfarb was president of Worth Stores Corporation (a St. Louis-based retailer of women’s apparel) and of the Alvin Goldfarb Foundation.
 He was also the director and campaign chairman of the Jewish Federation of St. Louis.
 He attended Washington University’s John M. Olin School of Business.